 The memory leak issue is fixed for TSQL.

-The following issue is fixed: An error occurs if the fields that you want to query do not exist when a multi value-query run.
+The following issue is fixed: An error occurs if a field that you want to query does not exist when a multi-value query runs.

 V2.6.6 released on January 7, 2021

 The formatted content in slow query logs can be downloaded.

 The global limit feature can be applied to the total number of data points that are returned for your query.

 Hints can be pushed down to make queries efficient.

 The following issue is fixed: The query result is empty due to a null pointer exception in your query.

 V2.6.4 released on December 3, 2020

 Spatial data can be written and queried.
 This feature is in public preview.
 To apply for a free trial, submit a ticket.